-Stafford County's water treatment plants and distribution system were in compliance for microbiological testing for 2015.
+Stafford County's water treatment plants and distribution system were in compliance for microbiological testing for 2018.
 Total Coliform: Coliforms are bacteria that are present naturally in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.

-When Coliform bacteria are found, special follow-up tests are Lead and Copper performed to determine if harmful bacteria are present in the water supply.
-If the limit is exceeded, the water supplier must notify the public by newspaper, radio or television.
+When Coliform bacteria are found, special follow-up tests are performed to determine if harmful bacteria are present in the water supply.
+If the limit is exceeded, the water supplier must notify the public.